tobiaskastenholz/Geometrical-Composite-Classification/README.md

 # Geometrical-Composite-Classification
-Implementations of neural network 3D geometry classifications
+Implementations of neural network 3D geometry classifications (research paper publication currently under review)

 The implementations can be accessed via the following link: